Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 LET X = 25 ‘ LET is optional

-Since it was optional the statement works without it and stopped using it at all.
+Since it was optional, the statement works without it, and I stopped using it.

-Here, if you are only reading some value from a Variable and not storing anything in it directly, then you can omit the Let Procedure and use only the Get Procedure.
+If you are only reading value from a variable and not storing anything directly, then you can omit the Let Property Procedure and write only the Get Property Procedure.

-This rule applies to the Let procedure also.
-You may use only the Let Procedure, if you are assigning some value to a Private Variable but not reading anything back from the same variable then omit the Get Procedure.
+This rule applies to the Let Property procedure.
+You may use only the Let Procedure if you are assigning some value to a Private Variable, but not reading anything back from the same variable from outside, then omit the Get Procedure.

 oArea.strDesc = oArea.strDesc & “ – King Size.”

-In the above expression, we will Get the existing value from the Private Variable p_Desc, and modify the description, and store it back into the same variable.
-In short, in an expression, if you use the Property name to the right of the equal sign (=) the Get Procedure is called, and the Let Procedure is run when the object property procedure name appears to the left of the equal (=) sign.
+In the above expression, get the existing value from the Private Variable p_Desc, modify the description, and store it back into the same variable.
+In short, in an expression, if you use the Property name to the right of the equal sign (=) the Get Property Procedure is called, and the Let Property Procedure is run when the object property procedure name appears to the left of the equal (=) sign.

 ClsArea Class Object with its Property Procedures.